 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
-At Cleveland Community College this rate is 56%, which is a bit lower than the national average of 68%.
+The freshmen retention rate is a measure of what percentage of first-year, full-time students come back for their sophomore year.
+The 22% rate at Cleveland Community College is a good bit lower than the national rate of 68%.
+This could be for a number of reasons, such as students transferring after a year because they changed majors.

 During the 2017-2018 academic year, there were 2,269 undergraduates at Cleveland Community College with 686 being full-time and 1,583 being part-time.